CASIO MT-540

-This digital keyboard with MIDI has each 20 preset sounds and rhythms.
+This digital MIDI keyboard from 1988 (service manual date) has each 20 preset sounds and rhythms.
 Its special feature is the "sound effect" section, which plays 8 atmospheric background sounds based on complex algorithmic patterns.
 These are no accompaniments but include environmental noises like "forest" or "ocean" and movie stuff like "wild western" and "space wars".

 All sounds are made from medium resolution samples; many sound quite natural, others have organ- like timbres but none are really grainy; apparently some oversampling hardware prevents this.
-The timbre quality is higher and sounds a bit warmer than cheap Casio 100 ToneBank keyboards (e.g. Casio SA-1 or MA-130) although their squawky appeal is partly similar and like with these there are many unique and well recognizable sounds (but the 100 ToneBanks sound more extreme).
+The timbre quality is higher and sounds a bit warmer than cheap Casio 100 ToneBank keyboards (like SA-series or MA-130) although their squawky appeal is partly similar and like with these there are many unique and well recognizable sounds (but those 100 ToneBanks sound more extreme).
 The acoustic "piano" sounds very real and the natural drum kit percussion sounds way clearer and features astonishingly realistic cymbals.
-There are 2 keyboard effect kit modes for separately playing all the sounds from the "sound effect" patterns (one per key), those include also some wicked tekkno siren noises and space laser sounds.
+There are 2 keyboard effect kit modes for separately playing all the sounds from the "sound effect" patterns (one per key), those include also some wicked tekkno siren noises and space laser sounds those later found their way into SA-series.

 All main voice sounds employ a stereo chorus effect and a small dose of reverb (those can not be turned off).
 Annoying is that many sounds include too long sustain.
 Don't be confused by the "210 sound tone bank" claim on the front panel; this instrument has only 20 preset sounds (including drum- and effect kit modes) those can be only layered to form 210 dual voice combinations.
+I do not rate this an actual ToneBank.
 10 additional sounds can be reached through MIDI or circuit bending.
 Unfortunately the accompaniment (during rhythm) accepts only standard establishment chords, although the "fingered 2" mode here at least layers any manual chord notes of "wrong" key combinations with the running accompaniment.

 main features: